WallStreetMojo

 #6 – Goal Seek Analysis

-When the target is set, and at a certain stage of the project, we may need to review that target achievement.
-So using excel, we can track all those things and also identify what needs to do in the remaining steps to achieve the desired goals.
+When the target is set, and at a certain project stage, we may need to review that target achievement.
+So, using Excel, we can track all those things and identify what needs to be done in the remaining steps to achieve the desired goals.

 Uses of Excel Example 1.7